yxlow07/PHPTemplate/references/Verification.md

 do not have the time and resources and knowledge to develop one so you got to do with what you have right, "beggars can't be choosers".

+### `isEmail`
+This checks the argument it receives whether if it is an email, true if it is, false otherwise.
+It uses the regular expression of `"/[a-zA-Z\d+_.-]+@[a-zA-Z\d.-]/"` to determine whether the value is valid or not.

+### `regexMatch`
+This function takes two arguments, both required.
+The first is the `mixed` type `value` which is going through the regex check.
+The second argument is an `array` which carries the attributes for the regex function.
+It holds the pattern, flip and message.
+The pattern can be set to `default` which means it will pass a predefined pattern which **checks for special** **characters**.
+The `flip` in the `attr` array can be undefined and is set to false by default.
+If it is true, the result will be reversed.

 _This is currently the end of the `VerificationUtility` but there is no guarantee more functions won't be added in the future_